S12-Chawis/V-MIND/README.md

-# VMind v2
+# V-Mind

-**VMind v2** is a next-generation knowledge management and productivity platform, designed for interstellar teams and organizations seeking to organize, visualize, and collaborate on information across the galaxy.
-Built with scalability, modularity, and user experience in mind, VMind v2 empowers users to map their ideas, tasks, and resources as if navigating a star system.
+**V-Mind** is a next-generation knowledge management and productivity platform, designed for interstellar teams and organizations seeking to organize, visualize, and collaborate on information across the galaxy.
+Built with scalability, modularity, and user experience in mind, V-Mind empowers users to map their ideas, tasks, and resources as if navigating a star system.

 ---

 ## 🚀 Galactic Overview

-- **Project Name:** VMind v2
+- **Project Name:** V-Mind
 - **Purpose:** Knowledge management, mind mapping, and productivity tool
 - **Theme:** Galactic/space-inspired UI and terminology
-- **Tech Stack:** (Update with actual stack if needed)
+- **Tech Stack:**
-  - Frontend: React.js, TypeScript
+  - Frontend: HTML, CSS, JavaScript (Vanilla)
-  - Backend: Node.js, Express
+  - Bundler/Dev Server: Vite
-  - Database: MongoDB
+  - Backend: Node.js + Express
-  - Styling: Tailwind CSS / CSS Modules
+  - Database: MySQL
-  - State Management: Redux / Context API
+  - Styling: Custom CSS
-  - Authentication: JWT / OAuth (if applicable)
+  - Authentication: JWT (or similar, if applicable)
 - **Status:** In active development

 ---

 ## 🌌 Features

 - **Mind Mapping:** Create, edit, and visualize interconnected ideas as constellations.
 - **Task Management:** Assign, track, and complete tasks (missions) within your knowledge galaxy.
 - **Collaboration:** Real-time collaboration for teams across the universe.
 - **Search & Filter:** Quickly locate stars (notes, tasks, resources) in your knowledge system.
 - **Customizable Views:** Switch between different galaxy map layouts and perspectives.
 - **User Authentication:** Secure access for crew members (users).
 - **Responsive Design:** Optimized for all devices, from planetary stations to mobile shuttles.

 ---